Peeeeteer/tabbie/README.md

 # 🤖 tabbie

-**An open-source desk robot with a screen, a voice, a camera — and a personality.**
+**An open-source desk robot with a screen, a voice — and a personality.**

 Currently...
 I still suck at this and not much works...but I'm building it piece by piece, and sharing everything I learn along the way